Last Updated on September 6, 2023 by Tim Wells

 When you install a Kodi addon, it inherits all of the same rights as Kodi itself.
 That includes access to your device’s files and network connections.

-To be safe, you should never install an add-on that you don’t trust, even if you don’t store any personal data on your Kodi box.
+To be safe, you should never install an add-on that you don’t trust, even if you don’t store personal data on your Kodi box.

 Click Yes to continue.